Make a Window Seat With Toy Storage

 Window Seat With Built-In Storage

 A window seat doubles as a cozy spot to read and a place to store toys thanks to removable storage bins below.
-White plantation shutters and a menswear-patterned, pinstripe Roman shade keep the kid-friendly nook sophisticated and stylish.
+White wood shutters and a menswear-patterned, pinstripe Roman shade keep the kid-friendly nook sophisticated and stylish.